-This article contains affiliate Links (info on the Disclosure page).
-If you purchase using my link, I get a commission at no extra cost to you.
+If you purchase through them, I get a commission at no extra cost to you (Disclosure).

-Situated at the top of the Hajar Mountain range, Jebel Akhdar (which translates to the Green Mountain or Green Mountains in Oman) is the area around the Sayq Plateau.
-The journey used to take 6 hours but now a road has been built all the way to the main village making.
-It easy to climb to Jebel Akhdar.
+The journey used to take 6 hours, but now a road has been built all the way to the main village making.
+It easy to climb to Jebel Akhdar (but only with 4WD).
 This is why it has become a top touristic destination for foreigners and locals.
-It offers cooler weather (to escape the Summer heat), old villages, canyons and terrace plantations.

-A great stop on your road trip in Oman 🙂
+A great stop on your road trip in Oman.

 But do not mix up with Jebel Shams Oman which is the Arabian Grand canyon and bare mountains!

-Location of Jebel Akhdar - Map
+Where is Jebel Akhdar - Map & location

 Be overwhelmed by the beauty, not the planning!